Volunteering in Norfolk & Suffolk with EEC

 Interested?

-You can apply by selecting the "Fill in an application" button - please read the Infant Feeding Peer Support Volunteer Role Description before applying.
+Please read the Infant Feeding Peer Support Volunteer Role Description before applying.

 Please note - all volunteers are recruited using NHS Employers guidelines.
 Checks include right to work, ID and DBS checks if relevant for the role, occupational health clearance and references.